portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

 - WE RECOMMEND to group operations with `tags.`

 ## Responses
+- MUST include data results, enveloped by object with the same name as the web service.
+E.g. `noticeCategories`, `shipArrivals`
+- MAY include some metadata of the API call (`metadata`).
 - MUST include information on the parameters (`requestedParams`).
-- MUST include data results, enveloped by object with the same name of the webservice.
-E.g. `noticeCategories`, `shipArrivals`
-- MAY include some metadata of the API call.
 - In case of error, read below:

 ### Errors